Public IP Addresses

 If you are deploying Teradata software products separately, you can either create a new public IP address or not assign any public IP address to the VM.
 Instead, you can access the VM using another jump box VM in the same VNet or through a VPN.
 If using a public IP address, review the NSG rules to lock down access to only known source IP ranges.

 If your use case allows for fluctuating public IP addresses, you can use the portal or the PowerShell/CLI script to change the IP address Assignment setting to Dynamic after deployment.
 Before doing so, however, you must dissociate the public IP addresses from the network interface.
 If needed, you must also submit a request to increase your networking limits above the default value of 60 for dynamic public IP addresses within a given region associated with a given subscription.
-For more information, see Azure Service Limits.
+See Azure Service Limits.